BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/README.md

-## Ready to desing or develop a geospatial portal?
+## Ready to design or develop a geospatial portal?

 * Start with the [introduction](main-content/introduction).